Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces

 \subsection{Overview of \ssibench}

 Real-world spatial reasoning often hinges on structure.
-Geometric regularities and connectivity constraints restrict how components can be arranged, so valid configurations concentrate on a constrained manifold rather than spanning an unconstrained Euclidean space. \ssibench is a structure-centric benchmark designed to evaluate VLMs under these constraints.
+Geometric regularities and connectivity rules restrict how components can be arranged, making structural scenes representative constraint-governed spaces. \ssibench is designed to evaluate SCSR in such spaces.

 \ssibench adopts a structural view of each scene.
 Each instance is defined by nodes and members as primitives, their geometric attributes, and their topological organization captured by a connectivity graph.
-Building on this representation, we design two task families---Geometric and Topological---and instantiate them as ranking questions over members or groups. \ssibench also includes a Multi-View setting that fuses two views to infer relations relative to a reference member and to test cross-view structural consistency (Figure~\ref{fig:samples}).
-All questions are human-solvable and constructed so that the correct ordering requires recovering the underlying 3D structure, rather than relying on 2D appearance cues.
+Building on this representation, we design two task families---Geometric and Topological---and instantiate them as ranking questions over members or groups.
+We also include a Multi-View setting that fuses two views to infer relations relative to a reference member and to test cross-view structural consistency.
+Table~\ref{tab:ssi-taxonomy} and Figure~\ref{fig:category_distribution} provide a compact overview of the task taxonomy and category distribution.
+Representative examples from all categories are shown in Figure~\ref{fig:samples}.

-\ssibench contains 1,000 multiple-choice ranking questions.
+The benchmark contains 1{,}000 multiple-choice ranking questions.
 Each question presents 3 or 4 candidates and asks for the correct permutation under a specified criterion.
-Every instance includes a detailed prompt and localization annotations for the referenced members or groups, and is curated to have a unique correct answer (with deterministic tie-breaking when necessary).
-We additionally provide difficulty labels for all questions.
-Dataset composition and statistics are reported in Appendix~\ref{app:data_statistics}.
+Every instance includes a detailed prompt and localization annotations for the referenced members or groups, and is curated to have a unique correct answer with deterministic tie-breaking when necessary.
+More detailed dataset statistics are reported in Appendix~\ref{app:data_statistics}.